Not for profit

 - shared ownership homes for first-time buyers

-- homes for outright sale to pay for them
+- homes for outright sale and some market rent homes to pay for them